 During the warm months and during daylight hours, members may eat on the second- and fifth-floor terraces.
 Food is not permitted in other areas of the building at any time, except during special events with the exception of the Members’ Lounge on the 5th Floor.
 Beverages in closed containers are allowed.
 Food and drink are never permitted in the art galleries.

-Members and visitors are required to silence their cell phones upon entering the building; texting and internet use is allowed as long as the ringer is off and the user is not speaking into it.
-Speakers must be silenced on all other electronic devices, including computers.
-Cell phone calls are permitted in the lobby only.
+Members and visitors are required to silence their cell phones upon entering the building; texting and internet use is allowed as long as the ringer is off and the user is not speaking into the phone.
+Speakers must be silenced on all electronic devices, including cell phones.
+Cell phone calls are permitted in the main vestibule or in one of the two phone booths located on the first floor near the restrooms.

 Wireless Internet Access